 (c) Identify resources that may reduce chronic absenteeism in the school district.

-(3) In consideration of the report, the department shall develop a plan to reduce chronic absenteeism in the school district in conjunction with the school district and stakeholders.
+(3) In consideration of the report, the Oregon Department of Education shall develop a plan to reduce chronic absenteeism in the school district in conjunction with the school district and stakeholders.
 The plan must propose solutions to chronic absenteeism that:

 (a) Target the circumstances or beliefs identified as causing chronic absenteeism, including any barrier to attending school, aversion to attending school, misconception concerning school, or disengagement from school;